Ōtaki Forks temporary walking access

 A guide to DOC’s Emergency Access Track that provides a walking track to Ōtaki Forks bypassing the slip at Blue Bluff that has closed the road, and notes that the road will be reopened sometime in 2025.

-- As at July 2022 there is a KCDC walking track directly over the Blue Bluff slip.
-This is well used in spite of warning signs and does save the time and effort of the DOC route.
-Here is a video of the track, but note the track now appears somewhat different because there has been significant regrowth on the slip above and below the track.
+- As at July 2022 there is a KCDC formed walking track directly over the Blue Bluff slip.
+To get to this track simply continue along the road past the orange triangle and sign directing you through the gate.
+This is well used in spite of warning signs and saves a very significant amount of time and effort over the DOC route.
+Here is a video of the Blue Bluff track

-- As at July 2022 there is a KCDC walking track directly over the Blue Bluff slip.
-This is well used in spite of warning signs and does save the time and effort of the DOC route.
-Here is a video of the track, but note the track now appears somewhat different because there has been significant regrowth on the slip above and below the track.
+- As at July 2022 there is a KCDC formed walking track directly over the Blue Bluff slip.
+To get to this track simply continue along the road past the orange triangle and sign directing you through the gate.
+This is well used in spite of warning signs and saves a very significant amount of time and effort over the DOC route.
+Here is a video of the Blue Bluff track

 As of 21 December 2020 DOC has opened an Ōtaki Forks temporary walking access track.
 This is good news for trampers wanting to use the Field or Waitewaewae Tracks given the road is unlikely to be open for some time.
 So where does the track go?